arikanev/accessibility-tools/README.md

 User should wait a few seconds until the camera is activated for recording (green light for my mac OSX), then follow the prompt in the terminal.

-When the prompt is finished press 'q' in terminal, the video capture stops.
+When the prompt is finished press `q` in terminal, the video capture stops.

 Segmentation and captioning is then done automatically, and playback is the same as any other video.